Remi Galasso’s dream to build the Hawaiki trans-Pacific cable became a reality earlier today.

 At this stage Hawaiki has a design capacity of 42 Tbps.
 This makes it the fattest pipe between Australia, New Zealand and the USA.

-Submarine cables are rarely front-page news and considered unglamorous, but as the Prime Minister underlined, they are vital to the nation’s economy.
+Submarine cables are rarely front-page news.
+Many think they are unglamorous, but as the Prime Minister underlined, they are vital to the nation’s economy.

 Malcolm Dick, who last year sold his share of CallPlus joined Sir Eion Edgar earlier this year to invest in Hawaiki which boasts all-New Zealand equity funding.